blolol/minecraft-mod-packs/packs/perkpack-4/README.md

 * [Comforts](https://modrinth.com/mod/comforts) (craft a sleeping bag to skip the night without setting your respawn point)
 * [Easy Emerald Tools & More](https://www.curseforge.com/minecraft/mc-mods/simple-emerald-tools-fabric) (sets of armor, tools and weapons between vanilla iron and diamond, and 3x3 mining tools; finally a use for all of that copper!)
+* [Nature's Compass](https://modrinth.com/mod/natures-compass) (a compass that points you toward a biome of your choice)

 ### Getting around